Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 1. Analyze Previous Year Trends

 Preparing for this year starts with analyzing last year.
-Looking at previous year trends helps you refine your strategy for this year—and to set a benchmark of what to expect for this year in terms of revenue and expenses.
+Looking at previous year trends helps you refine your strategy for this year—and set a benchmark of what to expect for this year in terms of revenue and expenses.
 So when analyzing results from previous years, ask yourself questions such as:

-• How did your business perform over the holiday season in 2021?
+• How did your business perform over the holiday season in 2022?

 • What lessons did you learn?
 What worked and what didn’t?